microsoft/ignite-learning-paths-training-data/data40/demos/README.md

 **Note**:Rather than having to type the Syntax - you can also download the [SQL Create External Table Scripts file](../demos/CreateExternalTables.sql)

-1. Create a **master key** against the **DWDB** database.
+1. Create a **master key** against the data warehouse.
 In the query editor, by either typing or highlighting and executing the following code:

     ```SQL
     CREATE MASTER KEY;